 There are many things that can cause chest pain.
 Some are not serious and will get better on their own in a few days.
 But some kinds of chest pain need more testing and treatment.
-Your doctor may have recommended a follow-up visit in the next 8 to 12 hours.
+Your doctor may have recommended a follow-up visit in the next few days.
 If you are not getting better, you may need more tests or treatment.

 Even though your doctor has released you, you still need to watch for any problems.
 The doctor carefully checked you, but sometimes problems can develop later.
 If you have new symptoms or if your symptoms do not get better, get medical care right away.